 - there is no risk of chemical residue in the packaging;

 - there is no need for outside treatment as required for gamma irradiation.

-Claranor’s solutions have been selected by major companies and leading equipment manufacturers worldwide for a wide range of beverages and dairy products: water, juice, beer, desserts, yoghurts, organic dairy products, drinking yoghurts, low fat margarine, cottage cheese…
+Claranor’s solutions have been selected by major companies and leading equipment manufacturers worldwide for a wide range of beverages and dairy products: water, juice, beer, desserts, yogurts, organic dairy products, drinking yogurts, low-fat margarine, cottage cheese…

 Claranor, high levels of decontamination, a commitment to microbiological results

-High levels of decontamination can be achieved (from 3 log to 5 log on bacteria and molds).
+High levels of decontamination can be achieved (from 3 logs to 5 logs on bacteria and molds).
 Decontamination reduction is certified by an external Fraunhofer laboratory.
 A full range of results is already available.